|Table of Contents |

 In Bart’s witness statement he says “Laurence constantly touched me and other crew members on or below the hips.
 Excessive and unwanted touching especially by a manager who has not created good rapport was not welcomed and was commented on by many members of the crew.”

-In Anna’s statement she said “I witnessed FM Laurence touch crew member Bart below the hips while negotiating a tight work place (I think she means workspace).
-Crew member Bart looked uncomfortable with FM Laurence’s hand placement as his posture straightened and he looked surprised.
-FM Laurence also touched me below the hips and it made me uncomfortable.”
+In Anna’s statement she said “I witnessed Laurence touch crew member Bart below the hips while negotiating a tight work place (I think she means workspace).
+Crew member Bart looked uncomfortable with Laurence’s hand placement as his posture straightened and he looked surprised.
+Laurence also touched me below the hips and it made me uncomfortable.”

 Take a look at what Ven said in his statement about me touching his leg.
 It’s here.